AlexanderGolys/isbell-engine/README.md

 - SPH fluid simulations
 - Reading and processing audio signals, Gabor transforms, spectral power density
 - Foliated parametric surfaces
-- Curve rendering based only on FFT-based differential operatorts (no numerical differentiation, no differential geo, better local frames, curve may be already sampled
+- differential operators of sampled data with FFT based implementation, FFT-based curve renderer
 - config file storing paths to directories used implicitly in the code, so that no hardcoding is needed
 - Time dependent flows
+- basic windows filesystem operations and file buffering

 # Next objectives:
-- premake
 - divide into API and specific renderers
 - add Vulkan
 - make profiling